mitchv2020/mitchv2020/README.md

 I know batch the most but im still not that great with it lol.
 I have started learning python in school recently so hopefully i get better at that.

-If you want to message me heres my Discord: mitchv2020#2538
+If you want to message me here is my Discord: mitchv2020#2538

 thats basically all i have to say to yeah.